 A bank's ability to earn money has an effect on its safety and soundness.
 A bank can retain its earnings, boosting its capital buffer, or use them to address problematic loans, likely making the bank better prepared to withstand financial trouble.
 Obviously, banks that are losing money have less ability to do those things.

-On Bankrate's test of asset quality, Resource Bank, National Association scored 36 out of a possible 40 points, falling short of the national average of 37.62 points.
+On Bankrate's earnings test, Resource Bank, National Association scored 18 out of a possible 30, beating out the national average of 15.12.

 Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one key measure of a bank's earnings.
 The most recent annualized quarterly return on equity for Resource Bank, National Association was 8.77 percent, above the national average of 8.10 percent.

 For the twelve months ended December 31, 2017, the bank reported net income of $3.6 million on total equity of $41.1 million.
 The bank experienced an annualized return on average assets, or ROA, of 0.80 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.